nayeemmz/cmsc426Spring2021/project3.md

 ## Visual Vocabulary

+You will be implementing Scale-Invariant Feature Transform (SIFT) to obtain feature descriptors.
+Cluster these feature descriptors using k-means clustering algorithm.
+Use the centroids of the clusters to form a visual dictionary vocabulary.
+Use this visual vocabulary to make a frequency histogram for each image, based on the frequency of vocabularies in them.
+In other words you are trying to figure out the number of occurrences of each visual vocabulary word in each image.
+These histograms are the bag-of-visual-words.
+The length of the histogram is the same as the number of clusters.

-Use Speeded up robust features (SURF) to find a feature descriptor followed by K-means to obtain a visual vocabulary.
-The number of k-means clusters is the size of our visual vocabulary and the size of our features.
-Go over the slides to understand SURF, K-Means algorithm and bag of features.
-For a detailed description of SURF read the the paper, “SURF: Speeded Up Robust Features" by Bay et al. See bagOfFeatures command in Matlab.
+Go over the slides to understand SIFT, K-Means algorithm and bag of features.
+While you may use Python libraries to run k-means algorithm and to train the Support vector classifier, you would have to write your own code for SIFT.
+For a detailed description of SIFT, read the the paper, “Distinctive Image Features from Scale-Invariant Keypoints" by David G. Lowe.
+See bagOfFeatures command in Matlab.

 ## SVM Classifier Training

-Train SVM on the resulting histograms (each histogram is a feature vector, with a label) obtained as a visual vocabulary in the previous step.
+Train SVM on the resulting histograms (each histogram is a feature vector, with a label) obtained as a bag of visual words in the previous step.
 For a thorough understanding of SVM, refer to the heavily cited paper, “A Tutorial on
 Support Vector Machines for Pattern Recognition", by Christopher Burges.
 You can also look at this medium article
 <a href="https://medium.com/machine-learning-101/chapter-2-svm-support-vector-machine-theory-f0812effc72"> https://medium.com/machine-learning-101/chapter-2-svm-support-vector-machine-theory-f0812effc72</a>.